jeelzhu/kafka-stream-demo/README.md

 Overview

 This project is a Spring Boot application that leverages Kafka Streams to process and route customer data based on specific conditions.
-The application reads customer data from an input Kafka topic, processes the data to determine whether a customer’s age is even or odd, and then routes the data to corresponding Kafka topics (evenTopic, oddTopic).
+The application reads customer data from an input Kafka topic, processes the data to determine whether a customer’s age is even or odd, and then routes the data to corresponding Kafka topics (customerEven, customerOdd).
 Invalid data is handled separately.

 Features